 - Do you feel neutral about nutrition overall?

 If you can answer “yes” to these questions, then you can begin to consider healthy eating when making food choices.
 If not, use this as an opportunity to practice giving yourself unconditional permission to eat while challenging the food police.
-Ask yourself, what foods sound good to you?
+Ask yourself, what foods sound good to me?
 If you are ready to take a look at nutrition, here are some tips for navigating products with labels:

 - Front of the package: Grocery stores are packed with products that contain messages claiming health benefits and even attach morality to specific foods, often labeled as “guilt-free.”
 Other products display statements like “low-calorie,” “light,” “all-natural,” “fat-free,” “sugar-free,” and “real ingredients” that may trigger a diet mentality or eating disorder Use this as an opportunity to stay connected to your internal wisdom and what foods you know you enjoy or make you feel good.
 Remind yourself that there is no such thing as a “good” or “bad” food and that you have given yourself unconditional permission to eat the foods that you truly enjoy.